PUBG Rank System Explained – How to Rise Up in Rank Quickly

 Climbing up the ranks can be a lot more rewarding than just progressing through public matches.
 The PUBG rank system can be a bit hard to explain though.
 So much about it is done behind closed doors, leaving the player a little unsure of how exactly they can increase their rank, or why their rank is at the level it is.

-This guide covers the PUBG ranking system, explaining how it works, what determines what tier you are in the PUBG rank system, what you can do to improve it.
+While climbing PUBG Ranks is bit more difficult than the CSGO ranks or Valorant ranks, in terms of both investment of time and effort, you can still get a decent rank even without absolutely owning very lobby you enter.
+This guide covers the PUBG ranked system, explaining how it works, what determines what tier you are in the PUBG rank system, what you can do to improve it.

 How the PUBG Rank System Works

-Each new season of PUBG provides something of a soft reset to its rank system.
+Each new season in PUBG provides something of a soft reset to its rank system.
 This gives you a fresh chance to place higher in the ranked mode.
 At the outset, you’ll be able to play 10 different games.
 The outcomes of these games are going to determine what rank you’re starting in for the season.
-These are the ranks you can be placed in:
+This is the PUBG Ranks order you can be placed in:

 As you can probably see, the ranked system has lower amounts of points between ranks than in other games.
 This is because you can lose points just as easily as gaining them.
 This makes gradually increasing them more difficult and keeps the ranks difficult to progress through even when only 100 points are needed to climb.

 While you can expect to gain half a rank from a single chicken dinner in lower ranks, the points gained gradually decreases as you increase in rank.